alibaba/arthas/en/_sources/index.md.txt

 * Supports command line interactive mode, with auto-complete feature enabled.
 * Supports telnet and WebSocket, which enables both local and remote diagnostics with command line and browsers.
 * Supports profiler/Flame Graph
+* Support get objects in the heap that are instances of the specified class.
 * Supports JDK 6+
 * Supports Linux/Mac/Windows